Women's monthly magazines:

-This page links to profiles of women's monthly magazines, many of which are known as glossies or slicks because of their high production values and upmarket editorial, often based around fashion and beauty.
-Some weekly women's magazines – such as Grazia and Riva - are included because of their attempts to establish themselves as weekly glossies.
-The main index page for these women's monthlies is here.
-The magazines are arranged alphabetically on the following pages:
+This page links to profiles of women's monthly magazines, known as glossies or slicks because of their high production values and upmarket editorial, often based on fashion and beauty.
+Some women's weeklies – such as Grazia and Riva - are included because of their attempts to become weekly glossies.
+There is an index page for women's monthlies.
+Also, magazines are arranged alphabetically on these pages:

 - 19 to Cosmopolitan

 Index to women's monthly magazines.Women's magazine sales (1938-59).

 Scene – a glossy women's fashion monthly that was known for its use of photography

 SceneSpiro Group, fashion monthly, November 1997 – 2000

 Cutting-edge fashion photography under editor Deborah Bee became the trade mark for Scene, which had started out more as a catalogue.
 In October 1998, the Times quoted photographer David Bailey as saying it was second only to Italian Vogue: